bitkeks/python-netflow-v9-softflowd/README.md

-# Python NetFlow v9 parser and UDP collector
+# Python NetFlow library
-This script is able to collect and parse incoming UDP NetFlow packets of **NetFlow versions 1, 5 and 9**.
+This package contains libraries for **NetFlow versions 1, 5 and 9**.
+Use the additional scripts in the repo to collect and parse incoming UDP NetFlow packets.

 Version 9 is the first NetFlow version using templates.
 Templates make dynamically sized and configured NetFlow data flowsets possible, which makes the collector's job harder.

 Copyright 2016-2020 Dominik Pataky <dev@bitkeks.eu>